 Writing of his motivations as a coach Chris states: “Nothing feels better than to watch a student achieve their goals and progress to the next level.”

-Land Collioure Le Coq grew up in Summit County, Colorado and fell in love with skiing at a young age.
+Land Collioure Le Coq grew up in Summit County, Colorado, and fell in love with skiing at a young age.
 She ski raced as well as skied park and pipe.
-Land holds a Bachelor’s Degree in Business Administration.
+Land holds a bachelor's degree in business administration.
 Land has built her career on coaching and community building.

 Land builds a community within her team and her athletes, but also understands the generosity of the SSCV community as a whole.
 She has worked for many organizations in planning events and providing opportunities for the organization to grow through targeted initiatives.

-Head Rookie Team Development Coach and Head Freeride Coach
+Rookie Team Development Head Coach and Freeride Head Coach

 Alpine U10/U12 Coach